aimeele97/employee_kpi_analysis/README.md

 ## Conclusion

-- This project offers a detailed analysis of employee performance and satisfaction.
+- This project offers a detailed analysis of employee's diversity, performance, satisfaction, and recruitment sources.

 - Key strategies for improvement include:
   - **Promoting Gender Diversity:** Foster a more inclusive workplace.
   - **Strengthening Performance Management:** Align awards with KPI achievement and provide ongoing training.